illinois-cs419/illinois-cs419.github.io/_assignments/mp1.md

 -
     name: Hard Shadows
     points: 5
-    description: Be able to produce hard-edged sahodws as shown in the image on this page.
+    description: Be able to produce hard-edged sahodws as shown in the image on this page
 ---